Southeastern Fracture Consortium (SEFC) Core Missions

 Dues are received for the coming year's membership and payable prior to opening of registration for SEFS conferences to ensure appropriate discounts allowed when registering.

-HARD-COPY: Click below to download membership form, apply and make payment with check.
+Click below to download membership form, apply and make payment with check.

 Checks should be made to the Southeastern Fracture Consortium Foundation.